 Our result shows the following:

 As we can see, the values are quite a bit higher when we remove duplicate values for item count and order value.
 These would be the values we might expect if our orders were spread more evenly.
 What this tells us is that our orders tend more toward the lower end of the range for both the item count and the order value, which brings our average values down in our final report.
 This indicates that we're probably not getting the coverage across our catalog that we would want.
 If we saw lower values here than we got from our final report, then we'd know that our orders tended more toward the higher end.
 It's always good to get a sense of whether your data is on the lower or higher end so that your business can decide how (or if) it wants to try to shift that data in the future.
 In this case, if we wanted to shift our orders more toward the higher end, we might do some kind of promotion to increase the number of items purchased per order and focus an advertising campaign on higher-priced items.

 AVG function and explored it a little more deeply to get an understanding of how NULL and 0 values are handled (and how the default behavior can be altered).
 We also touched on using

 DISTINCT to get a sense of whether our data tended to be more towards the higher end or lower end of our spectrum.
 In future articles, we'll get into weighted averages, but before we go there, our next article will take a close look at how to calculate a median and what it can tell us about our data.
-In the meantime, you may also be interested in learning about how to calculate a moving average or how to calculate a weighted moving average.
+You may also be interested in learning about how to calculate a moving average or how to calculate a weighted moving average.